etn406/zelin-technical-test/README.md

 ### Possible Enhancements

-Things I thought would be nice but I didn't take the time to do.
+Additional things I thought would be nice, but I didn't have the time to do:

-- Share the entities definitions (class `Book`for example) between the client and the server.
+- Share the entities definitions (class `Book` for example) between the client and the server.
 One source of truth would avoid possible desynchronization between bakend and frontend entities.

+- Request Open Library to add books easily

 ## Technical Choices